Searching With Coveo

 Consider a Multi-Region Deployment

-The primary deployment region of all Coveo Cloud organizations is in the Eastern United States.
+The primary deployment region of all Coveo organizations is either the Eastern United States, Ireland or Australia.
 This implies that all queries made by end users must travel to that region and back.
-Thus, end users who are not located in North America typically experience longer search request delays than end users who are.
-To improve search request time for end users not located in North America, you will likely want to consider deploying over satellite regions (see Multi-Region Deployments).
+Thus, end users who aren’t located close to your primary deployment region would experience longer search request delays than end users who are.
+To improve search request time for end users not located close to your primary deployment region, you will likely want to consider deploying over satellite regions (see Multi-Region Deployments).

 For All Coveo Cloud Users